 - Taxable portion of disaster relief payments

 If you have a net operating loss deduction carried over from a previous year, you can deduct the amount from the other income entered on Line 21 of Form 1040.
-The efile.com software will fill out the form correctly for you if you have a NOL deduction.
+Efile.com will fill out the form correctly for you if you have a NOL deduction.

-Unfortunately, except for Alaska Permanent Fund dividends, you can only file other income on a Form 1040, so if you need to report other income, you will not qualify for the free efile.com Federal Edition (which covers tax returns that can be filed on Form 1040-EZ), our prices for preparing a Form 1040 are the lowest around (and the accuracy, ease-of-use, and peace-of-mind are worth it)!
-Compare our tax return preparation prices.
+Other income is reported on Line 21 of Form 1040.
+Though you will not qualify for the free efile.com Federal Edition (which covers tax returns that can be filed on Form 1040-EZ), our prices for preparing a Form 1040 are the lowest around (and the accuracy, ease-of-use, and peace-of-mind are worth it)!